Lin Paddock

 Arlanda "Lin" Malcolm Benjamin George Paddock is a Canadian politician from the Progressive Conservative Party.
 He was elected to the Newfoundland and Labrador House of Assembly in the 2024 Baie Verte-Green Bay provincial by-election.
 Paddock ran for the same riding in the 2021 Newfoundland and Labrador general election and lost to then-incumbent MHA Brian Warr of the Liberal Party.

 A native of Roberts Arm, he was previously a Canadian Armed Forces commander.
 His parents are Samuel Lloyd Paddock and Julia Edith Paddock.
 He was the second youngest of 8 kids.
 He graduated Dorset Collegiate in 1984.

 Paddock was re-elected in the 2025 Newfoundland and Labrador general election.

-On October 29, 2025 Paddock was appointed as Minister of Immigration, Minister of Jobs and Growth, Minister of Rural Development, Minister of Francophone affairs.
+On October 29, 2025, Paddock was appointed as Minister of Immigration, Minister of Jobs and Growth, Minister of Rural Development, Minister of Francophone affairs.

+On September 17, 2026, Paddock voted to approve the Churchill Falls Definitive Cooperation and Implementation Agreement (DCIA) in the House of Assembly along with the PC caucus.